 Lake Ontario Waterkeeper created the Swim Guide, a popular smartphone app that helps people find clean beaches across Canada and the USA: www.theswimguide.org.

 Community Outreach Manager

 Lake Ontario Waterkeeper

-TO Sewage press release, Toronto, City of Toronto, Mark Mattson, Environmental Commissioner of Ontario, Humber Sewage Treatment Plant, Ashbridges Bay Sewage Treatment Plant, Humber River, Minister of Environment and Climate Change, Glen Murray, Toronto Beaches
+Toronto Sewage Bypasses press release, Toronto, City of Toronto, Mark Mattson, Environmental Commissioner of Ontario, Humber Sewage Treatment Plant, Ashbridges Bay Sewage Treatment Plant, Humber River, Minister of Environment and Climate Change, Glen Murray, Toronto Beaches